EAMalyshev/BVHS-Cura/Cura/README.md

 <br><br>
 <img width="439" alt="Screen Shot 2024-02-07 at 8 03 07 AM" src="https://github.com/EAMalyshev/BVHS-Cura/assets/155656835/143654a8-05d7-4483-a13e-940a822ee36e">
 <br><br>
 You can now press "Upload to Ender 3 Pro", rename the file to your desired name if needed, and select "Start Print Job".
-If you want to access it via the web interface, read about this under "Klipper" but its not recommended and is more difficult.
+If you want to access it via the web interface, read about this under the <a href="https://github.com/EAMalyshev/BVHS-Cura/tree/main/Klipper">Klipper Folder</a> but its not recommended and is more difficult.
 <br><br>
 <img width="1440" alt="Screen Shot 2024-02-07 at 8 06 06 AM" src="https://github.com/EAMalyshev/BVHS-Cura/assets/155656835/dbac35f8-d204-45b4-b8f7-a8c8440a631e">
 <br><br>